What does a psychiatrist do?

 What do I need to do to become a psychiatrist?

-- Five GCSEs (A-C), including English, maths and science
+- five GCSEs at grades 9 to 4 (A* to C), including English, maths and a science

-- Three A levels at grades AAB in subjects such as chemistry, biology and either physics or maths
+- three A levels, including chemistry, biology and either physics or maths

 - A five-year degree in medicine, recognised by the General Medical Council (GMC)